pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/scim/_index.md

 ---
 title_tag: SCIM 2.0 Integration Guides
 title: SCIM 2.0 Integration
-meta_desc: This page provides an overview of how to configure any SAML 2.0 identity provider
-           with the Pulumi Cloud.
+meta_desc: This page provides an overview of how to configure any SCIM 2.0 identity provider with the Pulumi Service.
 menu:
     userguides:
         weight: 9